brookseakate/actionist-api/README.md

 # Actionist API
 Actionist is an [iOS app](https://github.com/brookseakate/actionist-ios) and REST API created for my Capstone Project at [Ada Developers Academy](http://adadevelopersacademy.org/).
 Actionist is intended to streamline engagement with social justice and political actions from a mobile device.

-From the iOS App, Users can retrieve a list of (then act on): Call-, Email-, or Event-type Actions.
+From the iOS App, Users can retrieve a list of (and act on): Call-, Email-, or Event-type Actions.
 The Actionist API manages [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations for the User, Call Action, Email Action, and Event Action resources.

 Learn more about the project at: http://actionistapp.com/